UK Stocks-Factors to watch on Monday April 20

-LONDON, April 20 (Reuters) - Britain’s FTSE 100 index is seen opening up 35 to 36 points, or 0.5 percent higher on Monday, according to financial bookmakers, with futures up 0.4 percent at 0645 GMT.
+LONDON, April 20 (Reuters) - Britain’s FTSE 100 index is seen opening up 35 to 36 points, or 0.5 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * CHINA - China’s central bank on Sunday cut the amount of cash that banks must hold as reserves, the second industry-wide cut in two months, adding more liquidity to the world’s second-biggest economy to help spur bank lending and combat slowing growth.